React Native Style Props Reference

 • lineHeight is an absolute dp value, not a multiplier like in CSS.

-• transform takes an array of single-key objects, e.g. [{ rotate: '45deg' }, { scale: 1.2 }], applied in order.
+• transform takes an array of single-key objects, e.g. [{ rotate: '45deg' }, { scale: 1.2 }], applied left-to-right.

-• Add overflow: 'hidden' to round-cornered containers on Android so child content is clipped to the radius.
+• Add overflow: 'hidden' to round-cornered containers on Android so child content is clipped to the border radius.